Brothers to the Rescue: Roque and Wasp Network

-1996 shootdown incident
+1996 aircraft shootdown

-On February 24, 1996, two of the Brothers to the Rescue Cessna Skymasters involved in releasing leaflets to fall on Cuba were shot down by a Cuban Air Force MiG-29UB.
+On February 24, 1996, two Brothers to the Rescue Cessna Skymasters involved in releasing leaflets to fall on Cuba were shot down by a Cuban Air Force MiG-29UB.
 The four people in the aircraft were killed: Carlos Costa, Armando Alejandre, Jr., Mario de la Peña, and Pablo Morales.
-The shooting drew widespread reactions from high profile members of the Cuban exile community, including Jesús Permuy and Jorge Mas Canosa, as well as sparked an international diplomatic incident.
+The shooting drew widespread reactions from members of the Cuban exile community, including Jesús Permuy and Jorge Mas Canosa, and sparked an international diplomatic incident.

-Promoted to lieutenant colonel after the shootdown, Roque has lived in a government-provided Havana home with security since the incident.
-In an interview with The Miami Herald in 2012, he expressed remorse for the shootdown.
-"If I could travel in a time machine", he said, "I'd get those boys off the planes that were shot down."
-In 1999, he was indicted on federal charges of defrauding the FBI and failing to register as a foreign agent.
-However, Cuba has refused to extradite him.
-To this day, the Cuban exile community in South Florida considers Roque a traitor.
+On March 4, 2026, Florida Attorney General James Uthmeier announced at a news conference in Miami that a state-level criminal investigation into former Cuban leader Raúl Castro's role in the shootdown would be reopened; this has been described as "an escalation of the Trump administration's pressure campaign against Cuba".
+Uthmeier stated that a previous investigation had been shut down during Biden's presidency.
+The announcement came as several Florida lawmakers, including former Florida Governor Rick Scott and Representatives María Elvira Salazar and Carlos Gimenez, called on the US government to reopen its federal criminal investigation into Castro's alleged role in the incident.